How to Build an Premium Product Brand With Distinction

 This is about exploring the deeper and more meaningful layers behind your brand, and serves as rich material for your brand story and website copy.

-Expressing your brand through its creative lens is an ongoing process, but to start, brainstorm all the ways it could show up in your brand.
+Expressing your brand through this lens is an ongoing process, but to start, brainstorm all the ways it could show up in your brand.
 For example through graphic design, photography style, brand storytelling, product or collection names, and of course, marketing content.

 Consider how you could inspire your audience through blogs, collaborations, interviews, social media.
-Over time, your creative lens becomes part of the brand’s character.
+Over time, your Brand Lens becomes part of the brand’s character.
 Something people know you for.

-A product itself may be original through its features, ingredients, materials, benefits, and craftsmanship.
-But an original product brand is built through the story behind it.
-The depth, the character, and the lens it’s expressed through.
+A product itself may be valuable through its features, ingredients, materials, benefits, and craftsmanship.
+But what makes it distinct in the premium space is the brand that surrounds it.
+The depth, the character, and the lens it's all expressed through.

-With a unifying thread running through everything, the brand begins to feel more whole, more recognisable, and more distinct in the market.
-And that’s often what people respond to, brands that give them something interesting to connect with, beyond the product itself.
+When that one unifying thread runs through everything, the brand starts to feel more whole, more recognisable, more irreplaceable.
+And in a space where so many brands are reaching for the same customer, it's the ones with a strong Brand Lens that customers choose.
+Because the brand gives them something intriguing to connect with, beyond the product itself.